2016–2021 literary phishing thefts: Arrest and charges

-The FBI arrested Filippo Bemardini, a 29-year-old Italian-American citizen living in London, upon landing at John F. Kennedy International Airport on January 5, 2022.
+The FBI arrested Filippo Bernardini, a 29-year-old Italian citizen living in London, upon landing at John F. Kennedy International Airport on January 5, 2022.
 He was charged with federal counts of wire fraud and aggravated identity theft.
-The Washington Post reported that Bemardini's LinkedIn profile listed London's Simon and Schuster as his employer.
+The Washington Post reported that Bernardini's LinkedIn profile listed London's Simon and Schuster as his employer.
 Forbes reported he described himself in his profile as a "foreign rights management professional and a translator".
 The company released a statement saying they were "shocked and horrified to learn today of the allegations of fraud and identity theft by an employee."

-Prosecutors with the US Department of Justice alleged that Bemardini had registered "more than 160" domain names similar to those used by legitimate publishers, literary agents, talent scouts, and other industry professionals in order to send emails from those domain names impersonating editors, agents, scouts, and other industry insiders in order to convince authors to send pre-publication manuscripts to him.
-Prosecutors also alleged Bemardini had stolen emails and passwords from industry employees.
+Prosecutors with the US Department of Justice alleged that Bernardini had registered "more than 160" domain names similar to those used by legitimate publishers, literary agents, talent scouts, and other industry professionals in order to send emails from those domain names impersonating editors, agents, scouts, and other industry insiders in order to convince authors to send pre-publication manuscripts to him.
+Prosecutors also alleged Bernardini had stolen emails and passwords from industry employees.
 Combined, the charges of fraud and identity theft are punishable in the US by up to 22 years.

-Bemardini pleaded not guilty on condition of surrendering his passport, submitting to electronic monitoring, and providing bail of US$300,000.
-In March 2023 Bemardini was convicted to the prison time he had priorly spent in arrest and a $88,000 fine to pay to Penguin Random House.
+Bernardini pleaded not guilty on condition of surrendering his passport, submitting to electronic monitoring, and providing bail of US$300,000.
+In March 2023 Bernardini was convicted to the prison time he had priorly spent in arrest and a $88,000 fine to pay to Penguin Random House.